Applicants for Residency Positions

 Urology training at UTHSCSA is accredited as a 1+4 program with 4 residents at each level of training.
 Three of these are civilian and one is reserved for a military trainee each year.
 A description of the program specifics and Goals & Objectives for each year and rotation is published in the Resident Handbook.
 Please feel free to click the link and review this document at your leisure.
 On the main page of our web site, you will find information about our entire faculty and the general workings of the Department.
 Some links to the local attractions and life in San Antonio are listed below.

 Our Application Process:

-The AUA match opens for applicants on 09-01-2013.
+The AUA match opens for applicants on 09-15-2014.
 Usually, we receive around 180-200 applications for our 3 civilian positions.
 The military position is matched separately under an agreement with the Department of Defense.
-We close our accrual of applicants on 09-30-2013 and begin the process of evaluating the applications.
+We close our accrual of applicants on 10-01-2014 and begin the process of evaluating the applications.
 In general, incomplete applications should be made complete before the end of the first week of October, or they will be dropped from consideration.
 When completed, applications are divided for consideration by several independent committees of faculty.
 These committees score the application and rank-order each according to their area of review.
 Except for the program director, no faculty member sits on more than one committee and the results of other committees’ scoring are blinded until after the interviews are completed.
-Each area is weighted as determined by the faculty at the annual review of program effectiveness (ARPE).
-Based upon the weighted overall score, the top candidates are invited until 30-32 are scheduled for interviews on during the first week of December (12-02-2013 and 12-03-2013).
+Each area is weighted as determined by the faculty at the Annual Program Evaluation (APE) review.
+Based upon the weighted overall score, the top candidates are invited until 30-32 are scheduled for interviews on during the first week of December (12-01-2014 and 12-02-2014).

 The committees are: